NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

         Err(E)
     }
     ```
 - Generics on imple, we can ue generic types in impl in very nice ways.
-You can restrict some method to when geneeic of some particula type.
-You can also make some methods available to eveything no matter the the generuc turned out be, like so:
+You can restrict some method to when generic is of some particular type.
+You can also make some methods available to eveything no matter the the generic turns out be, like so:
 ```rs
 struct PairsHetro<T,U>{
     x:T,